YellowAndGreen/Md-ImgLocalize/README.md

     + use `--coroutine_num` to specify the number of coroutines, set to 1 if async feature is not needed.
     + use `--del_dict` to delete saved `all_img_dict.json` file.
     + use `--relative` to convert all absolute paths to relative paths, this option will not download images.
+6. To use the testing feature, you need to run `python main.py --test`.
+All test cases are saved in the `test_case` folder.
+To add a single image test case, please directly modify the `test_single/test_single.md` file.
+To add an entire test folder, please add it to the `test_folder`.

 ## TODO📃